All Episodes

 Audio soundbites, Bill Clinton.

-He dropped neutron bombs today on the Obama campaign.
+He dropped neutron bombs today on the Obama campaign, treated those, treated to you those soundbites in the first hour.

 He was on Larry King Live last night, Clinton everywhere because of the Clinton Global Initiative.

-Is that a is that a correct word?
+Is that a correct word, vigorous?

-Uh, I intend to go to Florida to Ohio to uh Northeast Pennsylvania, uh and to Nevada at a minimum.
+When this is over and after the Jewish holidays, which follow close on it, I intend to go to Florida, to Ohio, to Northeast Pennsylvania, and to Nevada at a minimum.

-I'm may do events in Arkansas, depending on what the Democratic Party does down there.
+I may do events in Arkansas, depending on what the Democratic Party does down there.

 And I have agreed to do some fundraising for them in California and New York.

-You know, it might it might help you because he's out there, he's got the proper message for Jewish voters.
+You know, it might help you out because he's out there.

-Hex said it.
+He ain't said it.

 I'm paraphrasing it, but that's pretty close.